Gymnastics at the 1996 Summer Olympics – Women's rhythmic group all-around

-These are the results of the rhythmic group all-around competition, one of the two events of the rhythmic gymnastics discipline contested in the gymnastics at the 1996 Summer Olympics in Athens,Georgia.
-The rhythmic group all-around was contested for the first time at these Games.
+These are the results of the rhythmic group all-around competition, one of the two events of the rhythmic gymnastics discipline contested in the gymnastics at the 1996 Summer Olympics in Athens, Georgia.

+Background

+The rhythmic group event was contested for the first time at these Games.
+The Bulgarian group were the reigning World champions going into the event.

+Event format

+Each group performed two routines in both the preliminary and final rounds, one with 5 hoops, one with 3 balls and two ribbons.
+"New life" scoring was used, meaning that scores from the qualification round did not carry over to the finals.

 Qualification

 Nine teams participated in the first round.
 The top six teams would go on to the final round.